intel-unesp-mcp/infieri2019-session1/README.md

 ![infieri01_pic04](img/infieri01_pic04.png)

-**Figure 4: Programming models for an Intel Xeon platform with Xeon Phi coprocessors**
+**Figure 4: Programming models for an Intel Xeon platform with Xeon Phi™ coprocessors**

 Included in Figure 4 is a conceptual view of how code might be launched and executed in the key enabled programming uses.
 From left to right